-The Houthis have announced a pause in their Red Sea campaign, positively acknowledging the ceasefire deal in Gaza.
-On 19 January 2025, the Houthis stated that trade through the Red Sea would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
-The campaign's pause is largely contingent on the Houthis' perception of Israel's behaviour in the upcoming days and weeks.
-The Houthis, like Israel, have granted themselves much leeway in interpreting events and adversaries' behaviour, meaning there is ample opportunity for the conflict in Gaza and the Red Sea campaign to continue.
+On 19 January 2025 the Houthis have announced a pause in their Red Sea campaign, positively acknowledging the ceasefire deal in Gaza.
+In their announcement, the Houthis stated that trade through the Red Sea would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
+The campaign's pause is largely contingent on the Houthis' perception of Israel's behaviour in the upcoming days and weeks, as well as the political benefit Houthis expect to gain from exploiting the Gaza crisis.
+There have been no maritime attacks since before the cessation of the campaign was announced on 19 January 2025.
+This has been the case despite numerous allegations of ceasefire violations by Israel, indicating that the Houthis currently have little intention of resuming maritime strikes.

-While the conditions for a return of shipping have begun to appear, there is still some way to go before we see a return to the pre-campaign normal.
+Overall, while the conditions for a return of shipping have begun to appear, there is still some way to go before a return to the pre-campaign normal.
 The shipping industry must be convinced that the current lull in attacks is not just temporary.
 The Houthis, Israel and Hamas must exercise restraint long enough for this to happen, and political considerations in Yemen must favour a continued cessation of Houthi strikes at sea.
-None of these conditions will be easily met, and the latest progress may easily be inverted.
-However, rhetoric has been positive from most sides, giving ground to cautious optimism that the announced stop may hold.
-The major unknowns liable to impact this changing situation are the incoming Trump administration's approach to Yemen and the Houthis, as well as the Israeli government's plans for Gaza in the near future.
-It should be noted that stated violations of the ceasefire by Israel in Lebanon, prior to the Gaza ceasefire, had already granted the Houthis an excuse to continue the campaign, had they so desired.
+None of these conditions will be easily met, and the latest progress may easily be inverted, particularly given political pressure in Israel to resume the fighting in Gaza.